-Third, despite big cross-country differences in school quality, there are very few cases of dramatic improvements in school quality.
-In most cases, cross-country gaps in school quality seem to have emerged at least several decades ago.
+Third, despite big cross-country differences in education quality, there are very few cases of dramatic improvements in education quality.
+In most cases, cross-country gaps in education quality seem to have emerged at least several decades ago.
 Trends over time are generally flat or declining.
-In two thirds of countries in our sample, the difference between the school quality faced by the oldest and youngest decadal cohorts is less than 10 percentage points.
-However, where trends in school quality exist, the trend in school quality tends to be negative.
-In 56 countries in the sample of women, school quality decreased between the cohort born in the 1960's and the cohort born in the 1990's, while it increased in 14 countries and did not change by more than +/- 5 percentage points in the remaining 17 countries (see Figure 6).
-Although some countries that were already performing well have managed to improve their school quality (e.g. Vietnam, Pakistan, Peru), no country that was doing poorly in the past has managed to improve its school quality meaningfully.
+In two thirds of countries in our sample, the difference between the education quality faced by the oldest and youngest decadal cohorts is less than 10 percentage points.
+However, where trends in education quality exist, the trend in education quality tends to be negative.
+In 56 countries in the sample of women, education quality decreased between the cohort born in the 1960's and the cohort born in the 1990's, while it increased in 14 countries and did not change by more than +/- 5 percentage points in the remaining 17 countries (see Figure 6).
+Although some countries that were already performing well have managed to improve their education quality (e.g. Vietnam, Pakistan, Peru), no country that was doing poorly in the past has managed to improve its education quality meaningfully.

-Finally, despite the general picture of stagnation, regional trends show strikingly different patterns in the evolution of school access and - the more novel contribution of this paper - school quality.
-To highlight the latter point, Figure 5 shows the trends in school quality rates for women and men on a consistent sample of countries from the birth cohort born in 1955 to the birth cohort born in 1998.
-We observe five regions that have followed different trends in educational outcomes; East Asia and Latin America show large improvements in access to schooling and literacy rates, and relative stability in school quality over multiple decades; The Middle East and North Africa, as well as South Asia, have experienced the largest gains in literacy and access to schooling, but their trends in school quality have both declined.
-In the Middle East and North Africa, school quality rates started at a low level and the decrease has been moderate across the whole period.
-In South Asia, school quality for the 1960s cohorts was among the highest in the world, but since then the region has experienced the largest drop in school quality of all regions (-31 pp for women and -35 pp for men).
-Finally, Sub-Saharan Africa has experienced modest progress in literacy and access to schooling compared to the two previous regions; however, it has experienced the second largest drop in school quality (-24 pp for women and men).
+Finally, despite the general picture of stagnation, regional trends show strikingly different patterns in the evolution of school access and - the more novel contribution of this paper - education quality.
+To highlight the latter point, Figure 5 shows the trends in raw, unconditional literacy and education quality (i.e., literacy conditional on schooling) for women and men on a consistent sample of countries from the birth cohort born in 1955 to the birth cohort born in 1998.
+We observe five regions that have followed different trends in educational outcomes.

+East Asia and Latin America show steady, gradual increases in literacy, and relative stability in education quality over multiple decades.
+The two regions with the largest gains in literacy are the Middle East and North Africa and South Asia.
+The former has seen fairly stagnant education quality, while South Asia has seen a precipitous decline.
+For the 1960s cohorts South Asia shows among the highest education quality rates in the world, but since then the region has experienced the largest drop (-31 percentage points for women and -35 percentage points for men).
+Finally, Sub-Saharan Africa has experienced steady progress in literacy, especially for women; however, it has experienced the second largest drop in education quality (-24 pp for women and men).

-5.3 The gender gap in school quality has decreased over time (in conjunction with a declining gender gap in school access)
+5.3 The gender gap in education quality has decreased over time (in conjunction with a declining gender gap in school access)

-School quality for men and women can be compared for a sub-sample of countries and cohorts (see Table 4).
+Education quality for men and women can be compared for a sub-sample of countries and cohorts (see Table 4).
 In Sub-Saharan Africa, the number of countries with a positive gender gap in favor of men has remained stable between the 1960's to the 1990's with 12 countries out of 35 countries with data for men and women.
-The gender gap in school quality has decreased slightly but remained very high (+9 percentage points for men).
-Unlike Sub-Saharan Africa, the gender gap has decreased in South Asia and school quality for men and women has converged over the past three decades and school quality for the last coohort born in the 1990's is almost identical.
+The gender gap in education quality has decreased slightly but remained very high (+9 percentage points for men).
+Unlike Sub-Saharan Africa, the gender gap has decreased in South Asia and education quality for men and women has converged over the past three decades and education quality for the last coohort born in the 1990's is almost identical.
 In East Asia and Pacific, the gender gap has remained positive for women between the 1960s and the 1980s.

-5.4 School quality is correlated with long-term growth
+5.4 Education quality is correlated with long-term growth